fermi-ad/getting-started/README.md

-# migrate-to-github
+# AD GitHub Usage Guide

-Guidance on migrating existing code to GitHub and how to choose public or private visibility.
+This guide is designed to support you in effectively utilizing GitHub within AD Organization